MeadowlarkDAW/rainout/DESIGN_DOC.md

 }

 // See code in the repo for the implementations of `StreamInfo` and `ProcessInfo`.

-/// An error handler for a stream. pub trait ErrorHandler: 'static + Send + Sync {
-    /// Called when a non-fatal error occurs (any error that does not require the audio
-    /// thread to restart).
-    fn nonfatal_error(&mut self, error: StreamError);

-    /// Called when a fatal error occurs (any error that requires the audio thread to
-    /// restart).
-    fn fatal_error(self, error: FatalStreamError);
-}

-// TODO: Implementations of `StreamError` and `FatalStreamError`.

 #[derive(Debug, Clone)]
 pub struct RunOptions {